 My work is inspired by the relationships between people, family and friends.
 The characters in my paintings are not portraits of real people, though at the same time they seem familiar to the spectator.
-They are generalised portraits; they really could be anybody.
+They are generalized portraits; they really could be anybody.
 Through the movements of my hands the characters are shaped, and take on a life of their own.

 The images carry a meditative mood of calm, but the mind can also be headed onto a touch of loneliness, where everyone is on their own.
 Perspective shifts play with the viewer’s attention.
 Landscapes and sceneries are deliberately changed and representations of elements distorted, challenging the idea that the images correspond directly to a particular place in reality, and bringing them closer to a magical reality.

-There is space for contemplation and reflection in the recognisable situations and elements of the images.
+There is space for contemplation and reflection in the recognizable situations and elements of the images.
 The imagery and shifts brings the viewer to a world where conventional rules are repealed, and where imagination interferes with reality.